RichardL64/Visual-Pinball/README.md

 In development
   - DMDImage.js     Attempt to automatically convert existing DMD screenshots to 128x32 images FlexDMD can display for each game title
                     Alpha state, working up to a point
-  - AttractFade.js  Fade all screens during attract mode, i.e. when no activity

 PinballY